Music x Innovation x Technology B.Mus

 b) pop/rock

-The applicant performs two songs (covers or original songs) on their main instrument (or sung) that are representative of their personal approach to music (with their own live accompaniment, with a recording accompaniment, with their own band, or looper, etc.).
-If none of the above applies, accompaniment will be offered, but a so-called "lead sheet" must be sent five days in advance.
+The applicant performs two songs (cover or songs of their own) on their main instrument (or sung) that illustrate their personal approach to music (to their own live accompaniment, to an accompaniment of a recording, with their own orchestra, or looper, etc).

 c) songwriting

-The applicant performs three original songs on their primary instrument or in a manner that reflects their personal musical approach.
-Lyrics in pdf format must be included.
+The applicant performs three original songs on his main instrument or in a way that describes the person's personal musical approach.
+Text sheets must be included in pdf format.
+The applicant must himself provide accompaniment/playbacking track for all the works selected above.

 d) rhythmic sound art

-The applicant performs a piece on their primary instrument (which could be a controller or other device), original or not.
-The original composition should reflect the applicant's personal musical approach.
-Free improvisation is also encouraged.
+The applicant performs a piece on his main instrument (which may or may not be a controller or other device), original or not.
+His own composition shall describe the person's personal musical approach Then it is offered to perform free improvisation.

 • 3.
 Results announced